Appleseed/leaves.lite/README.md

 ##Quickstart :##

 Assuming you have node and npm installed, you can run the following commands to get started.
+I recommend using yarn if you have it.
+It's much faster that npm.

 - `git clone https://github.com/Appleseed/leaves.lite`
 - `cd leaves.lite`
-- `npm install`
+- `npm install` (or `yarn install`)
-- `npm run serve` to check out the site.
+- `npm run serve` (or `yarn run serve`) to check out the site.

 Follow the instructions to open it up on the browser.
 The file that feeds the links are in.